Ercenk/Dacha/README.md

 # Dacha

-Home automation for our
+Home automation for our remote home.

 The hub is a Raspberry Pi tethered to a GSM module, over serial connection.

 It is also connected to a 433mHz RF gateway that receives temperature, humidity readings along with battery condition from multiple sensors running on battery.